hellenike/textbook/docs/topics/module4/infinitives-formation/index.md

 ## Formation of the infinitive

-To form the infinitive, use the endings in the following chart with the stems you already known.
-As a kind of noun form, infinitives have persistent accent, as you can see from the perfect infinitives and second aorist infinitives, which clearly are not recessive.
-Notice also that second aorist infinitives use the same endings as the present infinitive, but, like the active participle, with a different persistent accent.
+To form the infinitive, use the verbs stems you already know: first principal part for the present infinitives, third and sixth principal parts for the aorist infinitives, and fourth and fifth principal parts for the perfect infinitives.

+### Thematic (-ω) verbs

+For regular thematic (-ω) verbs, apply the following endings:

 | Tense | Active | Middle | Passive |